 Outside of that Larger Context —- that arena of their usefulness —- they have no extra value!
 Take arches (one last time!) — or arch-like structures: They are useful to us as architectural technology, but they could certainly be used for similar purposes by other ‘more natural’ objects.
 Just Google “arch” and you will get a lot aboutFEET!
 Still, in each case, an arch exists for the thing for which it Functions.
 Its value is what it does for the thing it serves.
 It only “emerges” for the Larger Context in which it works.

 Folks, this is what is called, Some Serious Philosophical Speculation.
 It’s down-right Metaphysics!
 And just to make sure you know what “camp” you are in, if you buy the above argument, You are a HOLIST.
 You want to make as much of life around you ‘fit together’ in a meaningful (coherent) Unity.
-It sounds a little like religion, this always seeking this greater unity; I can imagine my Canadian chemist thinking.
+It can be pictured a little like nested bowls or Russian dolls successively packed inside each other; and it sounds a little like religion, this always seeking this greater unity.
 And it is; we here at Nature Religion Connection will agree.
 Its the basis for a NATURALISTIC REVERENCE.

 Emergence exists Only for the Thing for which the Function Occurs